 Skip to contents

-To assess denim’s performance, we benchmark it against other approaches and packages.
+To assess denim’s performance, we benchmark it against other available packages, listed in the table below.

 The benchmarking process was conducted on a Macbook with M2 Pro chip, 16 GBs of RAM and 10 cores (6 performance and 4 efficiency).